Elizabeth Oakes Smith: Son Appleton's arrest

 Given the difficulties of their publishing ventures, Smith and her family's removal to Patchogue after only four years in their New York City residence seems to indicate a kind of social retrenchment, but the political upheaval of the American Civil War may have played an equal role.
 During the 1850s, Smith's son Appleton Oaksmith had ventured into the shipping business, eventually purchasing several ships of his own.
 He had also, however, involved himself in the filibuster campaigns of General William Walker in Nicaragua, actually accepting the office of secretary in Walker's new "government" and helping arrange for the supply of Walker's small military force.
-When Walker's bid for US recognition failed and his militia was ousted from the country, there is mounting evidence that Appleton began to employ his ships in support of the Confederate states, at least in gun-running if not by allowing his ships to be used in the transport of slaves.
-In December 1861, Appleton was captured on Fire Island, New York and indicted for equipping a slave ship.
-With Lincoln's suspension of habeas corpus in effect, he was quickly jailed, and the entire family was placed in a compromised political and social position.
+There is evidence that, after Walker's bid for U.S. recognition failed and his militia was ousted from the country, Appleton began to employ his ships in support of the Confederate states, at least in gun-running if not by allowing his ships to be used in the transport of slaves.
+In December 1861, Appleton was captured on Fire Island, New York, and arrested for equipping a ship to illegally transport slaves from Africa.
+With Lincoln's suspension of habeas corpus in effect, he was quickly jailed and later convicted, and the entire family was placed in a compromised political and social position.
 Thus, the Civil War years were especially difficult for Smith's family, who vehemently maintained Appleton's innocence.